-The increase in the 1 - 30 days bucket reflects the prolonged impact COVID-19 has had on delinquencies.
+The decrease in the 1 - 30 days bucket reflects the improved performance after the 2020 impact COVID-19 had on delinquencies.
 The Bank will continue to actively monitor the aging analysis to identify and mitigate credit risk by taking timely and appropriate actions.

-As of December 31, 2020, management determined that the ECL on the insured portfolio was immaterial, given the high credit quality and fact that the mortgages are insured against default.
-Further, all 10-year insured NHA MBS mortgage loans on multi-unit residential properties securitized through the CMB program and held off-balance-sheet were current as of December 31, 2020.
+As of June 30, 2021, management determined that the ECL on the insured portfolio was immaterial, given the high credit quality and fact that the mortgages are insured against default.
+Further, all 10-year insured NHA MBS mortgage loans on multi-unit residential properties securitized through the CMB program and held off-balance-sheet were current as of June 30, 2021.

-As of December 31, 2020, the Bank had specifically identified seven RFA Alternative loans totaling \$3.2 million as impaired, and individually assessed (Stage 3) allowance for credit losses of \$185 thousand was recorded for these loans.
-As of December 31, 2020, 96.8% of the performing RFA Alternative mortgages were current, compared to 97.4% as of December 31, 2019.
+As of June 30, 2021, the Bank had specifically identified five RFA Alternative loans totaling \$581 thousand as impaired, and individually assessed (Stage 3) allowance for credit losses of \$76 thousand was recorded for these loans.
+As of June 30, 2021, 98.5% of the performing RFA Alternative mortgages were current, compared to 96.8% as of December 31, 2020.